A note on rank zero quadratic twists of a Mordell curve: Proof of Theorem

 \section{Proof of Theorem \ref{thm}}

-We begin the following reflection theorem of Scholz \cite{SC} which will be needed to prove the next two propositions. \begin{thma} Let $D>1$ be a square-free integer.
+We begin with the following reflection theorem of Scholz \cite{SC} which is used in the proof. \begin{thma} Let $D>1$ be a square-free integer.
 Let $r$ and $s$ be the $3$-ranks of the class groups of the imaginary quadratic field $\mathbb{Q}(\sqrt{-D})$ and the real quadratic field $\mathbb{Q}(\sqrt{3D})$.
-Then $s\leq r\leq s+1$. \end{thma} We first give the proof of the following crucial result. \begin{proposition} Let $D$ be as in Theorem \ref{thm}.
-Then \end{proposition}
+Then $s\leq r\leq s+1$. \end{thma} We denote by $h(d)$ the class number of $\mathbb{Q}(\sqrt{d})$ for any square-free integer $d$.
+Ankeny, Artin and Chowla \cite[Theorem II]{AAC} (also see, \cite{HS}) proved the following result relating the class numbers of real and imaginary quadratic fields. \begin{thma} Let $d\equiv 1\pmod 3$ be a square-free positive integer and $D= 3d$.
+Assume that $T$ and $U$ are the coefficients of the fundamental unit of $\mathbb{Q}(\sqrt{D})$.
+Then \end{thma} We now deduce the following proposition from Theorems \ref{thmsc} and \ref{thmB}. \begin{prop} Let $D$ be as in Theorem \ref{thm}.
+Then $3$ does not divide the coefficients of the fundamental unit of $\mathbb{Q}(\sqrt{6D})$. \end{prop}